SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 To actually run a command we now need to issue the `srun` command.
 This also takes a `-n` parameter to tell Slurm how many copies of the job to run and it takes the name of the program to run.
 To run a job interactively we need another argument `--pty`.

 ~~~
-srun --pty -n 1 /bin/bash
+srun --pty /bin/bash
 ~~~
 {: .bash}

 If you run command above you will see the hostname in the prompt change to the name of the compute node that slurm has allocated to you.
-In the example below the compute node is called `cwc001`.
+In the example below the compute node is called `scs0018`.

 ~~~
-[jane.doe@cwl001 ~]$ srun -n 1 --pty /bin/bash
+[s.jane.doe@sl1 ~]$ srun --pty /bin/bash
-[jane.doe@cwc001 ~]$
+[s.jane.doe@scs0018 ~]$
 ~~~
 {: .output}